-DNR Asks Public To Report Black Bear Den Locations
+DNR Asks Public To Report Black Bear Dens This Winter

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) encourages the public to report any black bear den locations they find across Wisconsin in order to help with an ongoing study on black bear reproduction.
+MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) encourages the public to report any black bear den locations across Wisconsin to help with an ongoing study on black bear reproduction in Wisconsin.

-“Public reporting is essential to this project.
-You don’t find bear dens every day, so it is important that people report them to us when they find them,” said Dr. Jennifer Price Tack, DNR Large Carnivore and Elk Research Scientist.
-“Reporting dens helps us meet the sample size requirements for our study and increases the accuracy of the black bear population model.”
+"The reports we receive from the public are an essential piece of this project," said Dr. Jennifer Price Tack, DNR Large Carnivore and Elk Research Scientist.
+"Obviously, people don't find bear dens every day, so it is important that people report them to us when they find them.
+Den reports help us meet sample size requirements for the study, which will increase the accuracy of black bear population estimates."

-The public is encouraged to report as much information about known black bear dens as possible without approaching or disturbing the dens.
-Den locations from prior years can be useful since black bears will occasionally re-use dens.
+The public is encouraged to report as much information about occupied black bear dens as possible without approaching or disturbing the dens.
+Helpful information to report to the bear research team includes:

-Staff successfully GPS-collared 13 female black bears (called sows).
-Collars help staff learn more about bear foraging behavior and locate the sows in the following years.
-Revisiting the sows will help staff determine the reproductive success of each sow, such as her litter frequency, litter size and the survival rates of the cubs.
-Data on sow weight, body measurements and age were also collected.
+As part of each survey, DNR staff will collect biological data from these dens, including sex, weight and body measurements.
+Mother bears, known as sows, will be outfitted with GPS collars.
+These collars help staff learn more about bear foraging behavior and locate the sows in the following years for continued study.
+Revisiting the sows will help staff monitor the reproductive success of each sow, including her litter frequency, litter size and the survival rates of her cubs.
+Data on sow weight, body measurements and age are also collected.

 While surveying, bear health and safety are a top priority.
-Designated staff monitor the sow’s breathing and heart rate while the rest of the team quickly gather the needed samples and measurements.
+Designated staff monitor the sow's breathing and heart rate while the rest of the team gathers the needed samples and measurements as quickly as possible.
 Any cubs present at the den are carefully weighed and sexed.
-Cubs are tucked into staff’s coats to keep them warm because the cubs cannot yet regulate their own body temperature.
-Once researchers are finished, the sow and cubs are tucked back into their den.
+Cubs are tucked into staff's coats to keep them warm because the cubs cannot yet regulate their temperature.
+Once researchers finish collecting samples and fitting the GPS collar, the sow and cubs are returned to their den.